 If your G.P (or psychiatrist) has assessed you as eligible and has registered a Mental Health Care Plan for you with Medicare, the minimum rebate that you will receive is $124.50, leaving you with a maximum of $90.50 out-of-pocket.
 If you have reached the required level of your Medicare Safety Net, you will receive a greater rebate.
 In order to receive your rebate, you will need to have a valid referral letter from your Doctor, addressed to Robin Prag.
 To ensure that your referral and Care Plan is in order and to ensure that you receive your rebate on the day of your appointment, please ask your General Practitioner, or the Medical Centre Admin staff, to fax the referral through to Robin on 08 6210-1436 or else to email it to:

 PRIVATE HEALTH REBATE:

-If you do not wish to use the Medicare system but prefer to claim back from your Private Health Fund, you would need to check with your Health Insurer whether the Cover you have includes Psychology or Clinical Psychology, or even just Counselling.
+If you do not wish to use the Medicare system but prefer to claim back from your Private Health Fund, you would need to check with your Health Insurer whether the cover you have with them includes Psychology or Clinical Psychology or Counselling.
 If so, Robin will then provide you with an invoice to claim back from your Health Fund.

 PLEASE NOTE: The system does NOT allow individuals to claim BOTH Medicare AND Private Health rebates for the SAME service (session).
-MEDICARE provides a rebate for 10 individual sessions per calendar year; your Private Health Fund can then be used to claim any remaining sessions.
+MEDICARE provides a rebate for 10 individual sessions per calendar year; your Private Health Fund can then be used to claim any sessions more than the 10.